breathofaether/fullstackopen/part1/unicafe/README.md

 # courseinfo

-This application displays details about a course, including:
+This web application displays details about the react course, including:
 - course name
 - number of parts
 - total number of exercises